Have you ever wondered how to start a carpet cleaning business?

 - Financial Statements and Financial Projections

-This outline is directly from my previous article, How to Write A Business Plan.
+This outline is an excerpt from our previous article, How to Write A Business Plan.
 Make sure to read it and download the template to create a business plan that will walk you through the steps to starting a commercial cleaning business.

 Step 4: How to Register a Carpet Cleaning Business

 Once it’s time to register your new carpet cleaning business, you’ll deal with several government agencies.

 Federal, state, and local laws govern an owner’s legal requirements when starting a business.
 Let’s look at the most common conditions.

 Each location has different licenses, permits, or tax forms required.
 Use the SBA License and Permits page to identify what your carpet cleaning business needs.
 Keep reading for information on different legal structures.

 A sole proprietorship is the easiest way to start a company, but the structure doesn’t protect the owner’s assets from legal issues.

 If something goes wrong, you could lose your carpet cleaning company and your home.

 I’d only start a sole proprietorship if you need to save some money initially.

 Because you’ll be in customers’ homes and offices providing your service, it is essential to prevent personal liability.
 As soon as you can, convert it to an LLC.

 Limited Liability Corporation (LLC)

 An LLC is the most common business structure used in the United States because the company protects the new business owner’s assets.

 It’s similar to partnerships and corporations but can be a single-member LLC in most states.
 An LLC requires a document called an operating agreement.